 We realize from time to time your child may become ill.
-In order to control the spread of viruses in school, your child should not return to school until they have been free from illness for twenty-four (24) hours.
-Upon return students need be fever-free, vomit-free, and diarrhea-free for 24-hours without medications before the student returns to school.
+In order to control the spread of viruses in school, your child should not return to school until they have been free from illness for twenty- four (24) hours.
+Upon return students need to be fever-free, vomit-free, and diarrhea-free for 24 hours without medications before the student returns to school.
+In the event that your child has a fever due to a positive case of COVID, please follow current US Center for Disease Control (CDC) guidelines.

-We appreciate your assistance and cooperation in promoting a healthy and illness free school environment.
+We appreciate your assistance and cooperation in promoting a healthy and illness-free school environment.